 - Add a slice or sprinkle of cheese to sandwiches, pasta, eggs and other dishes for an extra 100 calories or so.

 - Get them involved in the kitchen!
 Ask your loved one to help you bake whole-grain cookies or breads that they can enjoy with their tea or coffee.
 They will appreciate feeling useful and be more likely to indulge in the treats they helped prepare.
-Try this vegan, gluten-free Mexican hot chocolate cookie recipe for something new!

 - Add a generous drizzle of olive oil to salads and pastas for an extra 100 to 200 calories.
 Flax oil is also a good option, but remember to keep it refrigerated and never cook with it directly (it has a very low smoke point).

 - Pesto is an antioxidant-rich, high-calorie spread that can be used in a variety of dishes.
-Spread it on a sandwich, use it to make a pasta sauce, or pour it over chicken and fish dishes.
+Spread it on a sandwich, use it as a pasta sauce, or pour it over chicken and fish dishes.
 The good news is that pesto is easy to make at home, and you can add or swap out different greens, herbs and nuts for exciting takes on the classic basil version.
 Varieties can include mint, sundried tomatoes, spinach, pistachios, arugula, parsley, walnuts and cilantro.